avantifellows/plio-frontend/docs/ENV.md

 Base url for the backend REST API.

 #### `VUE_APP_BACKEND_AUTH_URL`
-Convert token URL at backend repo that will convert the OAuth2 token into Django access token.
+Token related URL at backend repo which can be used to convert the OAuth2 token into Django access token or get a new access token from a refresh token

+#### `VUE_APP_BACKEND_WEBSOCKET`
+Websocket base URL to connect to any configured websocket listeners on the backend

 ### Plio Backend API
 Backend API credentials are used by frontend application to authorize that this server is allowed to make API calls to the backend server.
 If not present, the backend app won't allow auth tokens to be generated.